PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 **Configuration**

-- `webhook_url_secret`: The name of the Prefect Secret with the Teans webhook URL
+- `webhook_url_secret`: The name of the Prefect Secret with the Microsoft Teams webhook URL.
 - `message`: Optional, a custom message to send.
 Templatable.
 - `title`: Optional, a custom title to use for the message.
 Templatable.